 Lump in the throat is the sensation of a lump or mass in the throat, unrelated to swallowing, when no mass is present.
-(See Neck Mass Neck Mass Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
+(See Neck Mass Neck Mass Patients or their family members may notice a mass in the neck, or a mass may be discovered during routine examination.
 A neck mass may be painless or painful depending on the cause.
-When a neck... read more if a mass is present.)
+When a... read more if a mass is present.)

 Etiology of Lump in Throat